Thinking of buying a blog, but unsure if it’s going to be a worthwhile investment?

 There is Strong Competition in Your Space

-The first thing you can do to protect yourself is to make sure that the seller signs a non-compete agreement with you when you buy the blog.
+Obviously, when it comes to buying a blog someone, the first thing you can do to protect yourself is to make sure that the seller signs a non-compete agreement with you when you buy the blog.
 You certainly don’t want the seller to turn around and immediately create a competitor site to yours.

 You can also try to protect your bottom line by writing more articles (or hiring people to do that for you).
 Or you can improve the quality of your existing articles.